-New Year’s resolutions are on everyone’s minds at the start of the year but perhaps only half or even lesser are fulfilled by the end of the year.
-The secret to achieving the goals you set for yourself is to divide these goals in smaller chunks, instead of the usual gigantic often insurmountable tasks.
+New Year’s resolutions are on everyone’s minds at the start of the year, but perhaps only half or even lesser are fulfilled by the end of the year.
+The secret to achieving the goals you set for yourself is to divide these goals into smaller chunks, instead of the usual gigantic, often insurmountable tasks.

 For this blog article, let’s focus on the skin care chunk.
 New Year’s resolutions for skin care that anyone can do.
 And what better time to start good skin care habits than the beginning of a new year – in this case, a new decade.
 Here are recommended, simple daily and weekly to-dos that will make your skin all over, all year and if you kept at it, all decade long.

 You know you need water to maintain beautiful, youthful, healthy skin.
 Skin that is not well hydrated will lose elasticity and will manifest fine lines and wrinkles.